limitcool/caddy-waf/README.md

 -   Support for different targets like ARGS, BODY, HEADERS and URL.
 -   Customizable severity levels and actions (block, alert).
 -   Log all functionality.
--   IP and DNS Blacklist functionality (under development)
+-   IP and DNS Blacklist functionality
 ## Example

 - curl to caddy blocked